parsiya/Hugo-Octopress/README.md

     [[menu.main]]
       Name = "This theme - add link"
       URL = "https://www.github.com"

+    [params]
+      # if set to true, navigation menu links will open in a new window with the exception of links to root ("\")
+    	# if this item does not exist or set to false, then navigation menu links will open in the same window
+    	navigationNewWindow = true

 The search engine can also be customized in the `config.toml` file as follows: